isaac-mason/recast-navigation-js/packages/recast-navigation-playcanvas/README.md

 ### Helpers

-This package provides helpers for visualizing various recast-navigation objects in playcanvas.
+This package provides helpers for visualizing various recast-navigation objects in PlayCanvas.

 #### `NavMeshHelper`